dima-iholkin/RespectMyEyes-VSCode/README.md

 ## Fix / customize the theme in Azure Data Studio

-If you install this theme to the Azure Data Studio, here are the suggested fixes for the Connection and Notebook panels.
+If you install this theme onto the Azure Data Studio, here are the suggested fixes for the Connection and Notebook panels.

 <details>
   <summary>settings.json</summary>